san02/R_GIS/README.md

 ## Credits

-Model Based Clustering uses the [gstat package](http://www.gstat.org/gstat.pdf) for R:
+Ordinary and Universal kriging use the [gstat package](http://www.gstat.org/gstat.pdf) for R:

 > `gstat`: Spatial and Spatio-Temporal Geostatistical Modelling, Prediction and Simulation
 > By Edzer Pebesma [aut, cre], Benedikt Graeler [aut]